wp-plugins/domainlabs-whois/readme.txt

 1.0.2

-* .tr whois encoding(iso8859-9) problem has been added
+* .tr whois encoding(iso8859-9) problem has been fixed
 * added support for querying whois server domain names are not on our list

 1.0.1